 Daniel was 26 when he landed the breakout role of Damian in Mean Girls.
 Before the film, he had been a struggling actor, mostly getting bit roles in small films.

 Daniel Franzese: Now

-The actor, who recently came out in an open letter to his character, has acted in smaller roles and on the stage since playing Damian, but he recently landed a major role in Looking's second season .
-He'll play a love interest on the HBO series about gay men in San Francisco.
+The actor, who recently came out in an open letter to his character, has acted in smaller roles and on the stage since playing Damian, but his career hit an uptick when he landed a major role on HBO's Looking .

 Tim Meadows: Then

 Tim Meadows was already a familiar face in 2004 when he hit the big screen as Principal Duvall.
 He had completed a successful nine-year run on Saturday Night Live in 2000, which he followed up with his very own SNL movie, The Ladies Man.
 The Ladies Man bombed at the box office, and Tim was not considered a big name when he signed on for his friend Tina's film.